Oldranda1414/AutoDev/docs/testing.md

 The prompt was completed with the contents of the project directory, as in directory structure and file names.

-These tests are located at `test/directory_structure/`.
+This prompt configuration is located at `src/test/prompts/directory_structure_deep.json`.

 ### Project files contents